krosty47/Anime-Database/README.md

 # Anime Database App
-To prove my hability on the following technologies:
+To test my habilities with the following technologies:
 - React (lot of hooks)
 - Firebase (login)
 - HTML5